Vamshi-madhava/small-GPT/README.md

-# GPT-8x512: A Lightweight Transformer-Based Language Model
+# miniGPT: A Lightweight Transformer-Based Language Model

 A compact GPT-style language model built from scratch using PyTorch.
 Supports both pretraining on BookCorpus-like datasets and fine-tuning for question answering (QA) tasks.